 Cleanliness and Poor Quality Service

-Membership retention immediately drops when the gym fails to adhere to basic cleanliness requirement.
-For example, dust everywhere on the gym floor, dirty change rooms with dirty toilets and basins, old and faulty machinery and equipment, sweat and toilet roll everywhere.
+Membership retention rates immediately drop when the gym fails to adhere to basic cleanliness requirements.
+For example, dust everywhere on the gym floor, dirty change rooms with dirty toilets and basins, old faulty machinery and equipment and sweat and toilet roll everywhere.

 In terms of poor quality service, I’m referring to unfriendly receptionists and gym staff.
-Reception is the first point of contact for members, that is why it is so important that a good interaction is made at this point, as then members are most likely to enjoy their whole experience.
-Rude and incompetent receptionists whom are unwilling to answer member questions efficiently and get bookings wrong are likely push members out of the gym.
+Reception is the first point of contact for members, which is why it is so important that a good interaction is made at this point.
+Members are most likely to enjoy their whole experience as a result.
+Rude and incompetent receptionists whom are unwilling to answer member questions efficiently and adequately are likely to push members out of the gym.
 A smile and acknowledgement goes a long way in this business.
-Furthermore, once members are past the first stage contact it is then up to the gym staff such as Personal Trainers and Fitness Instructors to engage effectively.
+Furthermore, once members are past the first stage of contact it is then up to the gym staff, such as, the Personal Trainers and Fitness Instructors to engage effectively.
 A lack of help or support in the gym leaves members feeling unmotivated and put off by the whole experience of a gym.
-If no one is around to show you how to perform exercises or use the equipment correctly, you are more than likely going to 1) injure yourself, and 2) give up and leave the gym completely.
+If no one is around to show you how to perform exercises or use the equipment correctly, you are more than likely going to 1) injure yourself, and 2) quit and leave the gym completely.
 One must remember that a gym is a social environment whereby members need to feel wanted.
 Unfriendly and disinterested Fitness Instructors are likely to drive members out the door.